Sex Toys: A Beginner’s Guide

 Fun Factory are industry innovators and their Stronic Pulsator line is nothing short of genius.
 These toys are unlike anything else out there, using magnets to produce a thrusting sensation.
 This makes for extremely lazy masturbation as the toy does all the work, which is also great for people who struggle to thrust insertables themselves.

 I own the Eins and Drei which are now discontinued.
-The current line up consists of the Stronic G (for G-Spot stimulation), Surf (textured) and Real (penis shaped) plus the Bi Stronic Fusion (a dual stimulator) and the petite Sundaze which vibrates as well.
+The line up that is currently available at Lovehoney consists of the Stronic G (for G-Spot stimulation), Real (penis shaped), Petite (smaller and textured) and the Bi Stronic Fusion (a dual stimulator)

 Toys for Penises